- YIELDS | 4-6 SERVINGS

 This recipe is a take on the classic Italian Panzanella bread salad.
-I decide to take full advantage of this seasons gorgeous tomatoes and ripe, juicy peaches.
+I decide to take full advantage of this season’s gorgeous tomatoes and ripe, juicy peaches.
 I omitted the onion and basil and added mint and oregano to brighten the dish.
-Grilling the peaches highlights the rich, sweet flavors of the peach and combines beautifully with the fresh tomatoes.
-The burrata, optional, adds a creamy cool note that brings this salad together.
+Grilling the peaches highlights their rich, sweet flavors, which combine beautifully with fresh tomatoes.
+The Burrata (optional) adds a creamy, cool note that brings this salad together.

-* 1-8oz ball burrata cheese, ripped into pieces, optional
+- 8-ounce ball Burrata cheese, ripped into pieces, optional

-1. In a large bowl, toss the bread with 2 tablespoons olive oil.
-In one layer, place the bread on a rimmed baking sheet I and sprinkle with kosher salt and freshly ground pepper.
-Bake for 15-20 minutes.
-Shake the pan halfway through the cooking time and bake until golden brown.
+- In a large bowl, toss the bread with 2 tablespoons olive oil.
+Place the bread in a single layer on a rimmed baking sheet and sprinkle with Kosher salt and freshly ground pepper.
+Bake for 10-15 minutes or until golden brown.
+Shake the pan halfway through the cooking time.

-2. While the bread toasts, in the same large bowl, add the tomatoes, (if grilling the peaches do this now, let cool) and then add the peaches, remaining olive oil, vinegar and a sprinkle of kosher salt and mix gently.
+- In the same large bowl used for the bread pieces, combine the tomatoes, peaches, remaining olive oil, vinegar, and a sprinkle of Kosher salt, and mix gently.
 Let sit for 20-30 minutes.

-3. Place the tomatoes and peaches onto a serving platter but leave the accumulated juices in the bowl.
-To the bowl, add the remaining olive oil, vinegar and a few cranks of fresh ground pepper.
+- Place the tomatoes and peaches onto a serving platter but leave the accumulated juices in the bowl to use as a dressing.

-4. Scatter the bread mixture evenly over the tomatoes and peaches, sprinkle on the fresh herbs and then nestle in the burrata cheese into the salad.
+- Scatter the bread mixture evenly over the tomatoes and peaches.
+Sprinkle on the fresh herbs and then nestle the Burrata cheese into the salad.
 Pour the dressing evenly over the salad.

-6. Finish with a garnish of pine nuts, a generous drizzle of olive oil, freshly ground pepper and kosher salt to taste.
+- Finish with a garnish of pine nuts, a generous drizzle of olive oil, freshly ground pepper, and Kosher salt to taste.